adibmahmud007/Bangla-RAG-Agent/README.md

 embeddings = embedding_model.encode(chunks)
 ```

-### Similarity Comparison Method

-**Q: How are you comparing the query with stored chunks?
+### Q4: How are you comparing the query with stored chunks?
 Why did you choose this similarity method?**

 **A:** I implemented a **multi-layered similarity approach**: